argonne-lcf/user-guides/docs/ai-testbed/sambanova_gen2/example-programs.md

 source /opt/sambaflow/apps/starters/lenet/venv/bin/activate
 ```

-**NOTE:  If you receive an \"HTTP error\" message on any of the
+> **Note**:  If you receive an \"HTTP error\" message on any of the
 following commands, run the command again.
 Such errors (e.g 503) are
-commonly an intermittent failure to download a dataset.**
+commonly an intermittent failure to download a dataset.

 Run these commands: